nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Create a new medical record for a patient : `mrec`

-Opens an editor for you to write a custom medical report for the patient, identified by their index number displayed when when the `list` command is entered.
+Opens an editor for you to write a custom medical report for the patient, identified by the index number shown in the displayed patient list.

 Format : `mrec INDEX`
 where INDEX must be a positive integer (1,2,3,...)